adoptium/ci-jenkins-pipelines/README.md

-For those who prefer diagrams, there is an overview of the information below including its interactions with the scripts in other repositories in our [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) file and specific ones on the pipeline types in [docs/diagram.md](docs/diagram.md).
+For those who prefer diagrams, there is an overview of the information below including its interactions with the scripts in other repositories in our [Architecture](docs/ARCHITECTURE.md) file and specific ones on the pipeline types in [Architecture diagram](docs/diagram.md).
 If you want to set up these pipelines in your own jenkins instance, see
 [this guide](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/docs/UsingOurScripts.md).